 In fact, one study compared men and women drinking three types of electrolyte drinks: electrolytes + carbs, electrolytes + amino acids, and electrolytes by themselves.
 The results of the study indicated that those who had the electrolytes + amino acids retained a hydrated state for a longer time.
 What does this mean in reality?
 It means that an electrolyte drink fortified with amino acids not only provides the added benefit of protein, but also works synergistically to improve overall hydration and performance.

-It comes in two sizes, and we have both Watermelon Zen and Orange Slice flavors available right now.
+It comes in two sizes, and we have four flavors Watermelon, Orange, Mixed Berry and Strawberry available.
 This incredible, non-GMO, vegan, kosher, and incredible blend is rapidly becoming one of the top electrolyte supplements on the market – all because it WORKS.

 Sound interesting?
 Give it a try today!